vinnyroca/3D_Software/docs/index.md

 ### Box Submissions

-Submissions for the class will be made through Box links, links to Box submissions will be on the class website.
+Submissions for the class will be made through Box links Links to Box submissions will be on the class website.

 ### Readings